Paraphraser/PiBuilder/docs/running-on-proxmox-debian.md

 		* "Select a language"
 		* "Select your location"
-		* "Configure the keyboard"
+		* "Configure the keyboard".
+Here's a tip from Andreas Spiess:

+			> Correct selection of your keyboard is **essential**.
+Otherwise, password entry might not work as you expect.
+For example, the German keyboard has <kbd>Y</kbd> and <kbd>Z</kbd> switched.
+You do not see your password as you type so you think it contains a Y but it's actually a Z.

 	* "Configure the network":

 		* <a name="setHostName"></a>At "Please enter the host name for this system", choose an appropriate name for this virtual `«guest_host»`.

+			Notes:

+			1. Your DHCP server may suggest a host name but you will almost certainly want to change it.
-You can use letters (all lower case by convention), digits and dashes.
+			2. You can use letters (all lower case by convention), digits and dashes.
 For example "prx-iot".

-			> Your DHCP server may suggest a host name.
+			3. The name you choose here can be the *same* as the one you chose in the [General](#setGuestName) tab of the Create Virtual Machine dialog, or it can be *different*.
+			4. The name you choose **here** is the name by which your guest system will be known.
+For example, if you choose "prx-iot" then the `$HOSTNAME` variable of your guest will be `prx-iot` and the guest system will be reachable via the multicast DNS name of `prx-iot.local`.

-		* At "Domain name", choose a domain name (if appropriate).
+		* At "Domain name", enter a domain name (if appropriate) or leave it blank.

 			> Your DHCP server may suggest a domain name.

 	* "Set up users and passwords":

-		* Set and confirm a `«guest_root_password»`.
+		* <a name="noRootPassword"></a>**Leave both root password fields empty**.

+			> If you do not assign a root password then the user you create in the next step will be given the ability to run `sudo`.
+This is similar to the privileges given to the default `pi` user on a Raspberry Pi.
+These instructions assume you accept this advice.

 		* <a name="setFullUserName"></a>At "Full name for the new user", enter the full (long) username for `«guest_user»` (eg "Alan Turing").
 		* <a name="setShortUserName"></a>At "Username for your account", either accept the default or enter a (short) username for `«guest_user»` (eg "alan").
 		* At "Choose a password for the new user", set and confirm a `«guest_user_password»`.